Lamb Medallions with Black-Olive Wine Sauce

 - 2 tablespoons unsalted butter

 Pour olive oil into a shallow dish, and distribute half the garlic and one-third of the rosemary in the oil.
 Slice the lamb across into eight rounds, lightly pound each into a 1/4-inch-thick medallion, and place in oil.
 Sprinkle the lamb with one-third of the chopped rosemary and the remaining half of garlic; set aside for 20 minutes.
+(For more intense flavor, marinate several hours or overnight.)

 Pour 2 tablespoons oil-garlic marinade into large skillet; place over medium-high heat.
 Add medallions; cook until browned on the outside, medium rare inside, about 1 minute on each side.
 Transfer to a platter, cover with foil to keep warm, and pour off the fat from skillet.